iter8-tools/docs/docs/tutorials/autox/autox.md

 template: main.html
 ---

-# AutoX: Automatic Experiments
+# Automated Experiments: AutoX

-AutoX, short for "automatic experiments", allows Iter8 to detect changes to your Kubernetes resources objects and automatically start new experiments, allowing you to test your services as soon as you release a new version.
+AutoX, short for "automated experiments", allows Iter8 to detect changes to your Kubernetes resources objects and automatically start new experiments, allowing you to test your services as soon as you release a new version.

 ![AutoX](images/autox.png)